 Money-back guarantee: 31 DAYS

 PureVPN offers a simple and intuitive browser extension for Chrome and Firefox.
-There are roughly 6,500 servers spread across 65 countries, and our team was able to stream geo-restricted content and works with popular streaming services like Netflix, BBC iPlayer, and Hulu.
+There are roughly 6,500 servers spread across 65 countries, and I was able to stream geo-restricted content on popular streaming services like Netflix, BBC iPlayer, and Hulu.
 This affordable service offers 24/7 assistance over live chat, allows you to connect up to 10 devices at the same time, and is easy enough for complete beginners to use.

 There’s no need to worry about your privacy either.
-PureVPN follows a strict no-logs policy, has been audited on numerous occasions, and is based in the British Virgin Islands where there are no mandatory data-retention laws.
+PureVPN follows a strict no-logs policy, has been audited on numerous occasions, and is based in the British Virgin Islands, where there are no mandatory data-retention laws.
 It keeps you safe using unbreakable AES encryption, a kill switch, and protection against DNS, WebRTC, and IPv6 leaks.
-Its browser etensions can even spoof your GPS location, helping make it seem like you’re actually wherever your chosen server is.
+Its browser extensions can even spoof your GPS location, preventing websites from cross-referencing your IP address’ location with GPS data.

 Buy this VPN if: